knative/docs/docs/community/README.md

 A good bug report should include:

 - What you were trying to do, and what happened
-- What version of Knative and Kubernetes you are usinG (if using a cloud provider, indicate which one)
+- What version of Knative and Kubernetes you are using (if using a cloud provider, indicate which one)
 - Relevant resource yaml, HTTP requests, or log lines

 ## Community Meetups